Cox Family History -- Onslow County, North Carolina

 CHARLES COX (SEAL)

-A legal Document from 1838 (from Woodrow W. Cox collections):
+Document from 1838 (from Woodrow W. Cox collections):

 The information on the genealogy page is reprinted with permission of the family of Woodrow W. Cox from The Heritage of Onslow County © as published in 1983 by Hunter Publishing Company of Winston Salem.
 The publisher encouraged families in Onslow County to write educational materials about each family.
 The copyright is held by the Onslow County Historical Society and is reprinted here as educational materials.
 The family tree information and certain other information printed are public domain facts.